 How to achieve value for money

-When buying for Queensland Government, you have a responsibility to ensure the delivery of value for money in areas beyond price.
+When buying for Queensland Government, you have a responsibility to ensure all procurement decisions achieve value for money.

 - whole-of-life costs